 The CJ series was first developed as a post-war civilian jeep (hence the CJ) and the first models available to the public were the Willys CJ-2A (1944) and CJ-3A in the 1950's.
 These were basically public versions of the WWII Willys Military Jeep.

-However, it was the CJ-5 which was (introduced in 1954) that became the biggest-selling model, and this went into production until 1983.
+However, it was the CJ-5 (which was introduced in 1954) that became the biggest-selling model, and this went into production until 1983.
 The body shape remained virtually untouched but it had many mechanical improvements over previous models.

 The fastest-selling model, though, was the CJ-7.
 It featured automatic transmission and four wheel drive, and the releases of special edition Renegade, Golden Eagle, Laredo and Jamboree models helped it to capture the public's imagination during the 1970's.